 They respond to most submissions within 12 weeks.
-So wait at least that long before querying them about the state of your manuscript.
+Wait at least that long before querying them about the state of your manuscript.

-SMP Swerve uses Submittible to handle all of their submissions.
-They accept work that has been previously published or self published as long as you retain all rights to it.
+SMP Swerve uses Submittable to handle all of their submissions.
+They accept work that has been previously published or self-published as long as you retain all rights to it.